Sexmission: Plot

 In the hands of Tekla, the fate of the males is to be different.
 Their organs will be extracted for transplantation, and their remains will be tested as a food source due to a protein shortage.
 The chief surgeon, Dr Yanda, an old lady, is revealed to be Max's daughter, who now delights in taking revenge for his abandonment of his wife and child in favor of hibernation for profit.
 Lamia sabotages the surgery and helps the men escape as revenge for Tekla and Dax taking the men and her research.
 In the periscope room Lamia tells the guards she will blast the whole block if they do not give her the code activating a capsule reaching the surface, while Max and Albert find and change into protective suits.
-The guards claim that only Her Excellency knows the password required; enraged, Max shouts "kurwa mać!" (a popular Polish profanity as versatile as the f-word in English, lit. "[your] mother's a whore"), and the capsule is activated.
+The guards claim that only Her Excellency knows the password required; enraged, Max shouts "kurwa mać!" (a popular Polish profanity as versatile as "fuck" in English, lit. "[your] mother's a whore"), and the capsule is activated.
 Exploring the barren surface, Max bumps against an invisible barrier and is unable to go further.
 He cuts the fabric of the barrier, revealing a dazzling light.
 They all go through the hole and find themselves on a beach, the periscope area surrounded by a small tent-like structure with the barren landscape panorama painted on the inside of the canvas.
 They reach a forest, but the suits are running out of oxygen.
 Max points skyward to a flying stork and declares "if it can live, it means we can live too".
 After removing the suits, they come across a villa with food.
 While eating in the garden, they are found by Emma; armed with a harpoon, she demands their surrender, but she faints from lack of oxygen.
 Albert performs CPR on her.
 When she regains consciousness, Emma begins to fight with Albert; on the TV they see an official government broadcast of events, stating that Lamia and Emma are dead and including an interview with "naturalized" Max and Albert, who claim to be feeling well.
 Emma is shocked, unable to understand such lies and all the strange environment "with too much air".
 Max goes with Lamia to a bedroom and tries to explain to her what mating is, while Albert tries his luck with Emma.